eslint/eslint/docs/src/rules/use-isnan.md

 #### Known Limitations

 This option checks methods with the given names, *even if* the object which has the method is *not* an array.

-## Version

-This rule was introduced in ESLint 0.0.6.